JoergHeseler/gltf-validator-for-archivematica/README.md

 ## Background

 As part of the [NFDI4Culture](https://nfdi4culture.de/) initiative, efforts are being made to enhance the ability of open-source digital preservation software like Archivematica to identify, validate and preserve 3D file formats.
-This repository provides the **gltf_validator_connector** script that allows validating glTF files in Archivematica based on the official [glTF-Validator](https://github.com/KhronosGroup/glTF-Validator/releases) tool.
+This repository provides the **gltf_validator_connector_for_archivematica** script that allows validating glTF files in Archivematica based on the official [glTF-Validator](https://github.com/KhronosGroup/glTF-Validator/releases) tool.

 By default, Archivematica 1.13.2 can not validate glTF files at all.
-Now, with the **gltf_validator_connector** glTF files can be validated, ensuring better support for the preservation of 3D files in Archivematica.
+Now, with **gltf_validator_connector_for_archivematica** glTF files can be validated, ensuring better support for the preservation of 3D files in Archivematica.

 ## Related projects